CogentRoleplayCommunity/FogentRoleplay/Magic/Spells/Novice/ChaoticCannon.md

 ## Chaotic Cannon

 Launch a fluctuating, oscillating surge of disorderly energy at a single creature within your range.
-Roll d8s determined by the level of the rune (see below) and chose one.
+Roll d8s determined by the level of the Magic (see below) and chose one.
 The value of the chosen dice dictates the type of damage inflicted by the attack, as indicated in the table below.

 | d8 | Damage Type |
 | :-: | :---------: |